 - Abundant materials – Copper and Zinc are the 25th and 26th most abundant materials in the earth’s crust.
 There are no constraints on Cumulus materials supply.

 The Cumulus Energy Storage Copper/Zinc battery is ideally suited for stationary bulk energy storage applications with a 4-6 hour charge and 4-6 hour discharge cycle where energy density is not an issue.
 Applications include commercial renewable electricity generation time-shifting, infrastructure security of supply (including off-grid) and electricity intensive industry energy management.
 Specific market opportunities include diesel engine generator set replacement, micro-grids, electric vehicle recharge infrastructure and mining.

 Intellectual Property Rights

-The rechargeable Copper/Zinc battery is UK patent granted with international patents pending, with a thicket of other international patent applications pending, which mean Cumulus Energy Storage is the only company in the world that can make and sell a bipolar rechargeable Copper/Zinc battery.
+The rechargeable Copper/Zinc battery is patent granted in 10 countries with other international patents pending, which mean Cumulus Energy Storage is the only company in the world that can make and sell a bipolar rechargeable Copper/Zinc battery.